-Starting next winter, the brand new Médran IV gondola will be ready for use.
-With an initial passenger flow of 3,200 people (final flow of 3,600) versus 1,800 today, you will be able to reach Les Ruinettes in no less than 6 minutes at a speed of 6 m/s.
-The Verbier gondola-station will be entirely renovated and user comfort will be largely improved.
+Since 4 December 2021, the brand new Médran IV gondola has been ready for use.
+With an initial passenger flow of 3,200 people (final flow of 3,600) versus 1,800 with the previous installation, you can reach Les Ruinettes in no less than 6 minutes at a speed of 6 m/s.
+The Verbier gondola-station has been entirely renovated and user comfort largely improved.

 Put in operation in 1984, the 6-person gondola between Verbier and Les Ruinettes needs to be renovated.
 In fact its technology and its flow of passengers no longer responds to the customers’ demands.

-Therefore, during the summer season of 2021, a new 10-person D-Line gondola will be built.
-Téléverbier has chosen to partner up with Garaventa/Doppelmayr to build this new lift that will offer double the passenger flow of what it used to be.
+Therefore, during the summer season of 2021, a new 10-person D-Line gondola has been built.
+Téléverbier has chosen to partner up with Garaventa/Doppelmayr to build this new lift that offers double the passenger flow of what it used to be.

-The gondola-stations of Verbier and Les Ruinettes will undergo multiple renovations to enhance the passenger flow and the experience of our clients.
-The renovations should be done and the gondolas should begin operations in December 2021.
+The gondola-stations of Verbier and Les Ruinettes have undergone multiple renovations to enhance the passenger flow and the experience of our clients.
+The gondolas began operations in December 2021.

 The project in detail